DavidYeLuo/RandomSkyline/README.md

 - [x] Organized methods in Star class
 - [x] Changed Hungrian notation in Building
 - [x] Changed the colors of buildings
-#Comments#
-- Kenta we should use use this file to keep our progress